hermesthecat/sourcegraph2api/src/types/README.md

-# Types Folder
+# `types` Folder

-This folder centralizes all TypeScript type definitions (`interface`, `class`, `type`) used throughout the project.
-This ensures that the code is more readable, maintainable, and type-safe.
-Thanks to TypeScript's static typing features, potential errors are prevented during the development phase.

-## Responsibilities

-* **Defining Data Structures:** Defines the shape and field types of data objects (e.g., API requests, database objects, configuration) that flow within the application.
-* **Creating API Contracts:** Clearly defines the structure of request and response bodies, especially in interactions with external APIs (like OpenAI).
-This guarantees compatibility with the API.
-* **Ensuring Type Safety:** Ensures that types remain consistent when data is transferred between different layers of the project (controllers, services, models).
-* **Improving Developer Experience:** Enables features such as autocompletion, type checking, and instant error reporting in code editors (like VS Code).
+This directory contains TypeScript type definitions (`interfaces`, `types`, `classes`) that are used across the entire application.
+Centralizing these types ensures type safety, improves code readability and autocompletion, and makes refactoring easier.

+The primary file is `index.ts`.

-## Files
+## File Content (`index.ts`)

-### `index.ts`

-This file contains all custom type definitions in the project and is divided into logical groups:
+The `index.ts` file is organized into several logical sections:

-* **OpenAI Compatible Types:**
+### 1. OpenAI-Compatible Types

+This is one of the most critical sections.
+It defines a set of interfaces (`OpenAIChatMessage`, `OpenAIChatCompletionRequest`, `OpenAIChatCompletionResponse`, `OpenAIErrorResponse`, etc.) that mirror the official OpenAI Chat Completions API.
+By using these types, our proxy guarantees that it can correctly process incoming requests from standard OpenAI clients and produce responses in the expected format.
+This ensures seamless compatibility.

+### 2. Sourcegraph-Specific Types

+This section defines types used for internal communication with the Sourcegraph API.

-  * `OpenAIChatCompletionRequest`: Defines the structure of the request body for the `/v1/chat/completions` endpoint.
+- **`SourcegraphRequest`**: Defines the structure of the request body sent to the Sourcegraph stream endpoint.
-  * `OpenAIChatCompletionResponse`: Defines the structure of the response (stream or non-stream) returned from this endpoint.
-  * Sub-interfaces like `OpenAIChatMessage`, `Choice`, `Usage`, `Delta` ensure full compatibility with the OpenAI API specification.
-  * `OpenAIErrorResponse`: Defines the structure of the standard error object returned to the client in case of errors.

-* **Application and Configuration Types:**
-  * `BaseConfig`: Defines the type of basic configuration settings (e.g., `port`, `host`, `debug`) read from the `.env` file and determined at server startup.
+- **`SGModelInfo`**: Represents the structure of a model entry in the application's internal model registry.

+### 3. Configuration Types

+This section defines the structure of the application's configuration object.
+It's split into two parts:

+- **`BaseConfig`**: Types for settings that are loaded from the `.env` file at startup and require a server restart to change (e.g., `port`, `host`).
-  * `DynamicConfig`: Defines the type of settings stored in the database and dynamically updatable from the admin panel (e.g., `sessionSecret`, `requestRateLimit`, `userAgent`, `sourcegraphBaseUrl`).
+- **`DynamicConfig`**: Types for settings that are loaded from the database and can be changed "live" from the admin panel without a restart (e.g., `requestRateLimit`, `ipBlacklist`, `sourcegraphBaseUrl`).
-  * `AppConfig`: Combines `BaseConfig` and `DynamicConfig` to define the type of the application's full configuration object.
-  * `AppUser`: Contains basic properties of the admin panel user (`id`, `username`).
+- **`AppConfig`**: A combined type that merges `BaseConfig` and `DynamicConfig` into a single, comprehensive configuration type.

-* **Express & Passport.js Type Extensions:**
+### 4. Express & Passport.js Type Extensions
-  * `declare global { namespace Express { ... } }`: Uses TypeScript's "declaration merging" feature to define types for properties like `user`, `login()`, `logout()`, `isAuthenticated()` added to Express's `Request` object by libraries like `passport.js`.
-This allows these properties to be used in a type-safe manner.

-* **Helper Types:**
+This is a crucial piece of TypeScript configuration.
+It uses `declare global` to augment the global `Express` namespace.
+This "teaches" TypeScript about the properties and methods that `passport.js` adds to the Express `Request` object, such as:

+- `req.user`
+- `req.isAuthenticated()`
+- `req.login()`
+- `req.logout()`

+Without this, using these methods would result in TypeScript compilation errors.

+### 5. Other Utility Types

+This section contains various other types and classes used throughout the application:

+- **`AppUser`**: Defines the basic structure of a user object.
-  * `ModelInfo`, `ModelListResponse`: Define data structures for the `/v1/models` endpoint.
+- **`ModelListResponse` / `ModelInfo`**: Defines the structure for the response of the `/v1/models` endpoint.
-  * `AppError`: A custom `Error` class used for standardized error handling throughout the application, including additional properties like `statusCode` and `isOperational`.
-This helps distinguish between operational errors (predictable, e.g., "User not found") and programming errors (unexpected errors).
+- **`AppError`**: A custom error class that extends the native `Error`.
+It allows for creating errors with an associated `statusCode`, which helps in generating appropriate HTTP responses in the error handling middleware.
+- Other minor types for components like the logger and cookie manager.